conda/conda-docs/docs/source/get-started/condaintro.rst

 .. index::
     pair: terminology; environment

-conda is an application for finding and installing software packages.
+Conda is an application for finding and installing software packages.
 A conda `package` is a binary tarball containing system-level libraries, Python modules, executable programs, or other components. conda keeps track of dependencies between packages and platform specifics, making it simple to create working environments from different sets of packages.

+The `conda` command is the primary interface for managing installations of various packages.
+It can query and search the package index and current installation, create new environments, and install and update packages into existing conda environments.

 A `conda environment` is a filesystem directory that contains a specific collection of conda packages.
 As a concrete example, you might want to